ashman02/writo-assignment-dynamic-table/README.md

   - For `string` columns, users can filter rows based on partial or complete text matches.
   - For `number` columns, filters like "equals", "greater than", or "less than" are supported.

-- **Sorting**:
-  - Users can sort data in `number` columns using logical operators like "greater than or equal to" and "less than or equal to".

 ## Technologies Used